 The seller’s solicitors are responsible for preparing the legal paperwork relating to the property you are buying.
-We will request the Pre-Contract Package from them – this includes official copies of the seller’s title, the draft contract, and a complete seller’s property information form and fixtures & fittings list.
+Our residential conveyancing lawyers will request the Pre-Contract Package from them – this includes official copies of the seller’s title, the draft contract, and a complete seller’s property information form and fixtures & fittings list.
 If the property is leasehold, the seller solicitors will also provide a copy of the lease and leasehold property information form.
 When we receive the pack, we will check for anything that will affect the property (restrictions or other matters) and advise you of them.

 This search is nearly always necessary.
 It is conducted with the Local Authority and looks into matters like planning permissions, environmental health matters, compulsory purchase orders, tree preservation orders, highways and roads proposals, and enforcements.
 This will only reveal matters related to the specific property you are buying.
-We do not normally undertake searches regarding other properties in the area, however you may wish us to undertake a plan search, which will reveal any planning applications and land usage policies for the neighbouring properties and the surrounding area.
+We do not normally undertake searches regarding other properties in the area, however, you may wish us to undertake a planned search, which will reveal any planning applications and land usage policies for the neighbouring properties and the surrounding area.

 This search is often a requirement of lenders and is undertaken where the Local Search does not contain information regarding the property’s drainage arrangements, or if there is a doubt about the property’s connection to mains drainage and sewers.